Tigran Maytesian: Pedagogue

-Since 2008, Tigran Maytesian has been appointed a professor at the Lemmens Institute (Lemmensinstituut - Conservatory of the Catholic University Leuven, Belgium) to conduct two classes: solo violin and chamber music.
+Since 2008, Maytesian has been appointed a professor at the Lemmens Institute (Lemmensinstituut – Conservatory of the Catholic University Leuven, Belgium) to conduct two classes: solo violin and chamber music.
 Alongside his performance career he has concentrated on the pedagogical activities and successfully prepared several students for international solo violin and chamber music competitions.
 Besides teaching at the Lemmens Institute in Leuven, Belgium he regularly conducts master classes in conservatoires and music schools in Belgium, Russia, Armenia, Kazakhstan, for both solo violinists and chamber musicians.

+Each year, Tigran Maytesian's students, both online and offline, continue to excel, consistently winning in over 30 competitions, a remarkable tradition that has been upheld for years.